Frequently Asked Questions

 How do I get my Lily Next-Gen?

 You can order a Lily via our website.
-We will be fulfilling website orders first.
+We typically give prioritize website orders.
 Lily Next-Gen will also be available at major retailers.

 What do I get when I order a Lily Next-Gen?